highbyte/dotnet-6502/docs/systems/adding-a-system.md

 2. **Rendering** — have the system expose an `IRenderProvider`; add a render target.
 Reuse a host's generic render target where possible (the C64 and Generic systems both render through the generic Avalonia bitmap target).

+    !!! tip "Derive border constants from the system's known pixel budget" The border dimensions in `IScreen` (`VisibleLeftRightBorderWidth`,
+        `VisibleTopBottomBorderHeight`) control the aspect ratio of the rendered window.
+Start from the system's actual visible pixel area (e.g. NTSC VIC-20: 256×200 px) and subtract the text area (`cols × charWidth` × `rows × charHeight`) to get the border in each direction.
+Using placeholder values (e.g. 2 cols / 2 rows) produces a portrait window even for systems whose hardware display is landscape.
 3. **Input** — implement `IInputConsumer` on the system; map host keys via `HostKey` / `IHostInputState`.
 See the [C64 keyboard mapping](c64/keyboard.md) for the pattern.
 4. **Audio** — expose an `IAudioProvider`; the system-agnostic host audio targets